TomislavVinkovic/TomislavVinkovic/README.md

 - 👋 Hi, I’m @TomislavVinkovic
 - 👀 I’m interested in web and mobile development, embedded programming and computer science.
-- 🌱 I’m currently learning Laravel, Javascript and Angular and NLP.
+- 🌱 I’m currently learning Laravel, Angular(and JS in general) and NLP.
 - 📫 How to reach me:
     - E-mail: tvinkovi03@gmail.com
     - LinkedIn: (https://hr.linkedin.com/in/tomislav-vinkovi%C4%87-70a8b0249?trk=people-guest_people_search-card)